Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie/README.md

 ### C++ Application

 A C++ application has also been created to test this feature.
 On top of reading and writing files, this application uses the original HLS code of the `polar_clip` function to test it in situ.
-The following image shows the general flow of the Python to be used in `aiesimulator`, `x86simulator`, and `hw_emu`:
+The following image shows the general flow of the C++ to be used in `aiesimulator`, `x86simulator`, and `hw_emu`:

 ![Diagram of the C++ ETG](./images/TutorialImages-CppETG.svg)